jonesrussell/portfolio-sapper/README.md

 ## ❓ What is this?

-The site that builds from this repository can be found [here](https://fir-sapper-tailwindcss.web.app/).
+The site that builds from this repository can be found [here](https://www.jonesrussell42.xyz).

-This is an extremely opinionated Sapper project base intended for my own use.
-That being said, there is quite a bit of work put into it to make it generalized and adaptable to your own setup, given that you want to use _most_ of these things.
-The lower something is on this list, the easier it is to reconfigure or remove:
+This is an extremely opinionated Svelte/Sapper project intended for my own use.
+That being said, this is the gist:

 - [Sapper for Svelte](https://sapper.svelte.dev/)
   - [Official VS Code Extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode)